-A side note, but the way the soliders stood at parade and inspection is so similar to the Chinese one espeically with the head turning part and the repitition of common lines from the leader to the soldiers.
+A side note, but the way the soldiers stood at parade and inspection is so similar to the Chinese one especially with the head turning part and the repetition of common lines from the leader to the soldiers.
 Is it because of the common Soviet training at the start of both militaries?

 The Palace is still used today for Culture and Science with theatres, musuems, universities and exhibitions all located inside.

 Soviet art was to be found all over the city, art that promoted the “worker” and “farmer”.
 These communist era pictures still adorn the buildings today but ironically are situated as accoutrements to big business outlets in the city.